 Non-Hodgkin Lymphoma: The Basics

-Non-Hodgkin lymphoma (NHL) is cancer that affects the immune system.
+Non-Hodgkin lymphoma (NHL) is a cancer that affects the immune system.
 It is sometimes called “blood cancer”.
-NHL begins in the lymph nodes and is made of up cancerous lymphocytes (white blood cells).
+NHL begins in the lymph nodes and is made of up of cancerous lymphocytes (white blood cells).
 There are over 60 different types of NHL.

 Risks